 This diverse 360 km² wilderness area hosts a very high density of wildlife, including healthy predator populations and all of Africa's Big Five (lion, leopard, buffalo, elephant and rhino).
 Predator sightings range from cheetahs and hyenas to endangered African wild dogs and silver-backed jackals.
 Wildebeest, giraffe, Jackson’s hartebeest, eland, Grant’s gazelle and Grevy’s zebra are often sighted too.

-We spend our first night at an exclusive tented camp in Ol Pejeta, enjoying the authentic safari ambiance and semi-luxury accommodation in the unspoilt bush.
+We spend our first night at an exclusive tented camp in Ol Pejeta, enjoying the authentic safari ambience and semi-luxury accommodation in the unspoilt bush.

 Tonight we stay at a tented camp inside Lake Nakuru National Park, sleeping in spacious, walk-in tents set under thatch.
 The permanent tents have en-suite bathrooms, small verandahs and feature four-poster beds, providing a comfortable safari-style stay.

 On day three we have breakfast at camp and set off on a game drive in Lake Nakuru National Park.
 Mornings are ideal for spotting birds and wildlife, so we should see an exciting variety of wild inhabitants.

 Next, we drive south to Lake Naivasha, the highest lake in the East African Rift Valley.
 This is also one of the few freshwater lakes in the Rift Valley, surrounded by green vegetation rather than the typical dry savannahs of Africa.
 Here we are likely to see zebras, hippos, buffaloes, warthogs, monkeys and giraffes along the edge of the lake, as well as antelopes such as waterbuck and wildebeest.